waggle-sensor/waggle/wagman/v3/manager/qa/wagman_init_test/wagman/README.md

     __Please make sure only the Wagman under test is connected to the QA computer.
 No other Wagman or Arduino Micro/derivatives can be connected at this time.__

-*   Initialize the Wagman by issuing the command *make initialize* in the Wagman subfolder and follow the on-screen prompts.
+*   Initialize the Wagman by issuing the command *make run* in the Wagman subfolder and follow the on-screen prompts.

+    __To exit the screen session created for the test, press Control+a, followed by k and y.__